 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in South Africa?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay for OppiKoppi 2019 using the map below!

 I would like to know if by any chance it’s possible to buy a one day ticket for the closing?

 We’d arrive Saturday morning and spend the day at the festival?